tapdal2020/CSCE438-HW2/README.txt

 Execution:

-The server (crsd) should be running before the client is started so the client will be able to connect to the server.
+The server (tsd) should be running before the clients are started so the clients will be able to connect to the server.

-1) In order to run the server, navigate to the root project directory in a bash terminal and type the command './crsd <port #>' using a valid, open port number.
+1) In order to run the server, navigate to the root project directory in a bash shell and type the command './bin/tsd' after making the project.

-   NOTE: The port number passed as an argument to the server is only a REQUEST for that particular port.
-If the port isn't available,
-         the server will bind to the smallest available  port >= the given port # (to avoid crashes if the server could not bind to the port provided).
-Once started, the server will output through the command line which port it was able to bind to.

-2) To run the client, first start up the server and then start the client with the command './crc <server ip> <port #>' where <server ip> is the network address (in dotted decimal notation) of the server, for example '127.0.0.1' should be used if the client and server are running on the same machine. <port #> is the port number that the server has bound to.
+2) To run the clients, first start up the server and then start the client with the command './bin/tsc [-h <HOST ADDRESS>][-p <PORT #>][-u <USERNAME>]' from the root project directory.
+The default hostname for the client is 'localhost' and the default port number is '3010'.
+The default username is 'default'.
+If a user with the same username has registered with the server since it has started, then the server will refuse the connection.
+Therefore, when using multiple clients simultaneously, different usernames must be chosen for each connected client.